Conceiva/MezzmoKodiPlugin/README.txt

 -  Fixed daily sync scan counter from double counting the last 20 records in Mezzmo.
--  Added new functionality Mezzmo Mark Watched conext menu option which will update both the Kodi and Mezzmo databases when clicked.
+-  Added new functionality Mezzmo Mark Watched context menu option which will update both the Kodi and Mezzmo databases when clicked.

              ***  Important notes ***